-FINE ART
+FINT ART

 The Department of Fine Art acknowledges the extensiveness of contemporary art and challenges students to develop their own artistic practice.
-The department offers six streams (new-media art, printmaking, sculpture, painting, ceramics, and miniature painting), which embody studio practice, theoretical studies, and personal and professional development.
-The programme encourages students to engage with urban discourses to stimulate intellectual and aesthetic responses through the development of strong visual skills and analytical, and critical abilities.
+The department embodies studio practice, theoretical studies, and personal and professional development.
+The programme encourages students to engage with urban discourses to stimulate intellectual and aesthetic responses through the development of strong visual skills and analytical and critical abilities.

-The courses we offer subsequently encourage the advancement of innovative skills in relationship with the development and processing of ideas.
+The courses we offer subsequently encourage the advancement of innovative skills in along with the development and processing of ideas.
 The programme is enriched by the diverse experience and contribution of its faculty members who are invested in education and research in addition to their artistic practice.
 This offers students the opportunity to work with their tutors on exhibitions, publications, and other events outside the curriculum.

 Teaching is reinforced through seminars, presentations, critiques, and tutorials conducted by a range of permanent and visiting faculty members who encourage an in-depth understanding of the various and multiplying fields of practice within the contemporary arts.
-Gallery and studio visits are an essential component of the programme and are supplemented by annual national study trips as a means to enhance learning and discourse.
+Gallery and studio visits, city orientation and community projects are essential components of the programme as a means to enhance learning and discourse.